budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 sw
 ## Using Ansible to configure CPGs, Hosts, Volumes and more.<a name="ansible"></a>

-The following section will demonstrate the process to configure resources like CPGs, 3PAR hosts, etc. and assign them to the newly created domain(s).
+The following section will demonstrate the process to configure resources like **CPGs**, **3PAR hosts**, etc. and assign them to the newly created domain(s).
 Remember that the domain users will only be able to view/edit resources they have access to and will be unable to view/edit resources from other domains unless authorized to do so.

 Also everything else from this point will be able to be done via the HPE 3PAR Ansible Storage Module on a Linux (RHEL, CentOS, Ubuntu) system with Ansible (ver.
 2.5 or later) installed.